sekika/swrcfit/README.md

 * [\__plot_cmds__.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/private/__plot_cmds__.m)
 * [\__do_user_interaction__.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/private/__do_user_interaction__.m)

-Installing [Octave Workshop](http://sourceforge.net/projects/octave-workshop/files/) will provide you with all necessary environment for the GNU Octave itself and the Octave-forge package.

 ## Installation of this program

 ### Windows
-Copy `swrcfit.m` to working directory when octave is executed.
+Copy `swrcfit` to working directory when octave is executed.

 ### Mac, Linux and other Unix-like system
-* Rename `swrcfit.m` to `swrcfit`
 * Edit the first line of swrcfit, `#!/usr/bin/octave -qf`, to the path where octave is installed.
 * Copy to wherever the path is set, such as /usr/local/bin or /usr/bin.